bmlt-enabled/yap/README.md

 # Upgrading to Yap 4.x

 You will need to in addition to copying `config.php` over make a new file called `.env` and set `APP_KEY=base64:<secret>`.
 You can generate your unique secret here, setting the length to 32: https://generate.plus/en/base64.

+If you do not set one a default one will be used.